 This separate savings cannot be used for income or other expenses and should be held in an investment account you cannot easily access.
 It will be used to pay for your final expenses and any charitable donations you want to make.

 This plan should also take into account the time value of money, investment fees, and taxes.
 If you want some form of term insurance after age 65, forget it.
 In most cases, it’s cost prohibitive and (in most cases) will cost more than you can reasonably earn on your savings over the long-term.

 If you plan on converting your term insurance to whole life, then your insurance plan needs to take into account the time value of money as well as conversion options to permanent insurance (either whole life or universal life) before you plan on retiring or before a target age when term life insurance is likely to become too expensive (i.e. after age 65).

 In most cases, for most people, it makes sense to own some amount of term life insurance.

 Selling Your Term Policy For Cash

-But, my team of insurance specialists can help you sell your term policy for cash, if it makes sense for you within the wider context of your financial plan.
+But, I have access to brokers and specialists that can help you sell your term policy for cash, if it makes sense for you within the wider context of your financial plan.